CASW Code of Ethics

 Ethical behaviour is at the core of every profession.
 On the occasion of National Social Work Week 2005, the Canadian Association of Social Workers (CASW) adopted a new Code of Ethics and published Guidelines for Ethical Practice to serve as a companion document to the Code.

 The Social Work Code of Ethics was last issued in 1994.
 In light of new developments and new forms of practice, it has now been revised following extensive consultation with key stakeholders and experts.

 In Canada, social work legislation is the responsibility of the provinces/territories.
 To learn more about the ethical practice of social workers or to determine the current Code of Ethics adopted in your province/territory, please contact the provincial/territorial social work associations.
 For a complete listing of social work organizations click here.

 CASW recognizes and welcomes comments and discussion that the 2005 Code has generated.
-CASW will gather feedback and will take it into consideration when it conducts a review of the Code of Ethics again in two years.
+CASW will gather feedback and will take it into consideration when it conducts a review of the Code of Ethics again.
 Email your comments to: email@example.com

 To purchase a copy of the Code of Ethics and the Guidelines for Ethical Practice sold as a package please contact the CASW national office.
 To download a printable Code of Ethics Poster, please see the attched PDF below.